tembo-io/pgmq/CONTRIBUTING.md

 and `PGDATA` in `/Users/samaysharma/.pgrx/data-PG_MAJOR_VERSION`)

-Then, you can use the run command, which will build and install the extension and drop you into psql
+Then, you can use the run command, which will build and install the extension and drop you into psql:

 ```bash
 cargo pgrx run pg15
 ```

-Then, you can create the extension and get started with the example in the [README.md](README.md).
+Finally, you can create the extension and get started with the example in the [README.md](README.md).

 ```psql
 CREATE EXTENSION pgmq cascade;